mathfirst/HIL-DD/readme.md

 ## Overview of the Model
 We introduce HIL-DD to bridge the gap between human experts and AI.
-Please check out [this 1.5-minute video](https://drive.google.com/file/d/1LlnnQ3CXMwOqCMVAa_gD3ZwvV-lwfkpa/view?usp=drive_link) for a real-time interaction which showcases how human experts injects their preference (better vina scores in this case) into our algorithm HIL-DD and HIL-DD learns the preference quickly.
+Please check out [this 1.5-minute video](https://drive.google.com/file/d/1LlnnQ3CXMwOqCMVAa_gD3ZwvV-lwfkpa/view?usp=drive_link) for a real-time interaction which showcases how human experts inject their preference (better vina scores in this case) into HIL-DD and then HIL-DD learns the preference quickly.

 <p align="center">
   <img src="figures/framework.png" width="800" height="400">